Clement of Rome: Second Epistle of Clement

-The Second Epistle of Clement is a homily, or sermon, likely written in Corinth or Rome, but not by Clement.
+The Second Epistle of Clement is a homily, or sermon, likely written in Corinth or Rome, although it is doubtful it was written by Clement.
 Early Christian congregations often shared homilies to be read.
 The homily describes Christian character and repentance.
 It is possible that the Church from which Clement sent his epistle had included a festal homily to share in one economical post, thus the homily became known as the Second Epistle of Clement.

 While 2 Clement has been traditionally ascribed to Clement, most scholars believe that 2 Clement was written in the 2nd century based on the doctrinal themes of the text and a near match between words in 2 Clement and in the Greek Gospel of the Egyptians.
+Doubts about the authorship were already expressed in antiquity by Eusebius and Jerome.

 Epistles on Virginity

 Two "Epistles on Virginity" were traditionally attributed to Clement, but now there exists almost universal consensus that Clement was not the author of those two epistles.